FDio/csit/docs/report/introduction/methodology.rst

 K8s Container Memif
 -------------------

-CSIT |release| includes tests of VPP topologies running in K8s orchestrated Pods/Containers and connected over memif virtual interfaces.
+|csit-release| includes tests of VPP topologies running in K8s
+orchestrated Pods/Containers and connected over memif virtual interfaces.
 In order to provide simple topology coding flexibility and extensibility container orchestration is done with `Kubernetes